TokenChingy/pytasking/README.md

     try:
       # Do something forever.
-    except pytasking.CancelledError: # This one is important. break
+    except pytasking.CancelledError: # This one is important.
+      # Normally you catch the cancel event and do something with it, but in this case, use it to break the loop and allow the task to close the task.
+      break
     except:
       raise
 ```

+Tasks will start immediately and you may add a task anytime.

 #### `delete_task(t_id)`

+Given a task id, you can call to delete a task.
+This method calls the `cancel()` method of the coroutine, it will give the coroutine the chance to cleanup and even deny the request if caught and handled in the `pytasking.CancelledError`.

 #### `get_task(t_id)`

+If you want to retrieve the underlying coroutine, you can use this method and provide the task id to get it.

 #### `get_tasks()`

+This will return all the task ids as a list, you can use this method in conjunction with `get_task(t_id)`.

 #### `add_proc(proc, *args, **kwargs)`